rstacruz/vim-hyperstyle/README.md

 ## Expansions

-Expansions intelligently happen as you type, no hotkeys required.
+Expansions intelligently happen as you type.
+Unlike [emmet], there are no hotkeys required—expansion will happen as you type whenever they make sense.

 * Properties will be auto-completed:<br>`m:` → `margin:`